wharfkit/wallet-plugin-web-authenticator/README.md

 > ⚠️ **WARNING**: This project is currently under development and not ready for production use.
 Use at your own risk.

 A wallet plugin for Wharf that allows signing transactions using a web-based authenticator service.
-This plugin opens a popup window to handle authentication and transaction signing through a web interface.
+This plugin opens a popup window to handle authentication and transaction signing through a web interface using the [@greymass/buoy](https://www.npmjs.com/package/@greymass/buoy) messaging system.

 ## Features